sky-uk/css/README.md

 Modifiers define a change in cosmetics, used alongside a block or element.

-Changes in state shouldn't be dictated by modifiers, and are handled [slightly differently](#states).
+Changes in a state shouldn't be dictated by modifiers, and are handled [slightly differently](#states).

 A modifier should be named to describe its purpose, prefixed with a double hyphen `--` to separate from the block or element.